Rodgath/dilaz-panel/README.md

 Feel free to use this admin panel in your __premium__ and __commercial__ projects.

 ## How to use
+1. Download and install Dilaz Panel plugin
+2. Download [Dilaz Panel Options](https://github.com/Rodgath/Dilaz-Panel-Options-Sample) and add it into your WordPress project.

+## Example of how to use Dilaz Panel in a theme
-See this [metabox example](https://github.com/Rodgath/Dilaz-Panel-Options-Sample) on how to integrate this metaboxes plugin into your WordPress development project.
+Download and install [n00b Starter Theme](https://github.com/Rodgath/n00b) to see a useful example on how to integrate this dilaz panel plugin into your WordPress theme development project.

 ## Features
 * Extendability - Easy to update or create new functionality